 Here in The Villages, Florida* it's the counter example, with health care online for free medical advice, insurance, vision testing etc. It's all there but not accessed by those who need it most.
 The cyber revolution doesn't penetrate as deeply into the elder community as you might think.
 Or at least not as much as my hooked-up friends and cyber acquaintances would indicate.

 I have heard statements like: "I can send my grandkid a eBirthday card, well actually my wife does that." and "I can make a tee time but I only learned that because they never answer the phone at the golf course."

 Last week I focused on what the huge medical community has done with online access.
 You can see your test results in real time, just as your physician does.
 I was able to access my brother's knee X-rays from a few years back both before and after this replacement surgery.

 Questions get answered the same day when posted in a private forum with your doctor and/or nurse practitioner.
 Appointments are made, rescheduled and confirmed electronically.

-But when I asked at two local clinics about usage, I was told it's no better than 50% among the 'youngsters' (under 70) but rapidly decreases as the patient's age goes up.
+But when I asked at three local clinics about usage, I was told it's no better than 50% among the 'youngsters' (under 70) but rapidly decreases as the patient's age goes up.

 The internet is a incredible resource for medical information, an informed patient really is a boon to the medical establishment not a hinderance as you might think.
 Yet, the information waiting out there is not being accessed by those most in need.